xd009642/tarpaulin/README.md

 * Uploading coverage to https://coveralls.io

 ## Usage

+Tarpaulin depends on cargo which depends on SSL.
+Make sure you've installed your distros ssl development libraries and they are on your path before attempting to install tarpaulin.

 To get detailed help on available arguments when running tarpaulin call:
 ```text
 cargo tarpaulin --help